-- Non-solicitation, etc.: The preliminary agreements (e.g. NDA) and occasionally the acquisition agreement may contain provisions prohibiting the buyer from hiring any individual from the target company or using information obtained in the due diligence process in the event that the transaction is not completed.
-These non-solicitation clauses are also governed by the Act on Non-Hire Clauses. - Protection of earn-out: If the acquisition agreement contains an earn-out mechanism, the seller might also request limitations on the way the buyer conducts the acquired business for as long as the earn-out is in effect.
+- Non-solicitation: the preliminary agreements (eg, NDA) and occasionally the acquisition agreement may contain provisions prohibiting the buyer from hiring any individual from the target company or using information obtained in the due diligence process in the event that the transaction is not completed.
+These non-solicitation clauses are also governed by the Act on Non-Hire Clauses. - Protection of earn-out: if the acquisition agreement contains an earn-out mechanism, the seller might also request limitations on the way the buyer conducts the acquired business for as long as the earn-out is in effect.